 BKFA is a traditional kung fu school.
 This means the training is based on the foundation and passing on of knowledge of many generations past.
 We might occasionally talk about things like history and philosophy, but in class we are more focused on the practice and being present.

 In class, you will slowly build skills starting with a strong foundation in the basics.
-The first class is usually less than an hour, so that we can show the student stretches and a few techniques to practice between classes.
+Your first class is usually less than an hour, so that we can show the student stretches and a few techniques to practice between classes.
 Then at each succeeding class, we build upon skills you have practiced from the previous class.